meshcloud/meshcloud-docs/docs/meshstack.logging.md

 logging system build around Loki and Grafana is used to collect logs and make them available for error analysis.

-meshStack keep track of events for auditing and monitoring purposes.
-You can find these events in the Event Logs page under the Compliance section in the Admin area.
+meshStack keeps track of events for auditing and monitoring purposes.
+You can find these events in the Event Logs page under the Compliance section in the Admin Area.
 These logs help answer questions like:

 - Who created a Project? (by typing the Project name under the Event table and selecting 'created' in the Type column)
 - Who granted or revoked access in a Workspace for a user? (by typing the user's name or email in the Change column, the Workspace name in the Workspace column, and selecting 'remove' in the Type column)